JerryChen97/DifferentialEquation/README.tex.md

 As for the resolution tests, we tested at 4 different resolutions: $N_t=N_x=N=10,100,1000,10000$.
 Most of them passed the `0.01` criteria, but random generator and gaussian functions usually fail at $N=10$.

 ### More Plots
-Current plots are stored in the `test/` folder
+Current plots are stored in the `test/` folder.

+We can plot more interesting figures, e.g. the gif's for the state evolution.

 ## Acknowledgement
 Thanks to Cristian for great discussion with me about various aspects of PDE's.